ngekoding/google-login/README.md

 # Google Login

-Simplifying the Google Login in a PHP application.
+The easy way to integrate Google Login into PHP application.

 ## Requirements